 - Food, health, nutrition and finances

 We have about a dozen employees that deliver programs and services across the county as well as support staff in multiple offices.
 We have three main offices in East Point, College Park and north Atlanta, plus an administrative office downtown and a 4-H office at the Atlanta History Center.
 View our locations and staff list to learn more.

 Fulton Fresh Fall 2018 season is just around the corner!
 Sign up today!

 University of Georgia Extension has served Fulton County residents since 1914, when fields still covered much of the county.
 Over the last century, our programs have expanded to include urban gardening, sustainable landscapes, family and consumer sciences and 4-H youth leadership.

 The Fulton County Extension, backed by the resources of Fulton County and the University of Georgia, provides educational programs, information, and actual assistance to citizens of the County.
 Education and information is also provided to citizens by telephone consultation, site visits, newsletters, news articles, radio and collaboration with other community agencies.
 Publications and lab services are other delivery methods for education and information to citizens.

 Fulton Fresh Mobile Farmers Market

-The mobile farmer's market will run for 10 weeks during the 2018 summer season: June 5 - August 8.
-Organizations will be on a bi-weekly schedule; each location will be served a total of 5 times during the summer season.
+The mobile farmer's market will run for 5 weeks during the 2018 fall season: October 16 - November 15.
+Organizations will be on a weekly schedule.
 Location stops will be selected through this application process and the location contact will assist in the set up and advertising of the mobile market stop.

 Looking forward to the season!